leofrederiche/leofrederiche/README.md

 - 😄 5 years working with Development and 10 learning about.
 - 🎓 Graduated in ***Systems Analysis and Development** (Análise e Desenvolvimento de Sistemas)* by UNOPAR
 - 📖 I'm currently learning more about **Node.JS** and Back-end Technologies
-- ❤️ Web DevelopmentLover
+- ❤️ Web DevelopmentL over
 - 🏃 Running to speak english.
 Reading is OK
 - 🎸 Musician playing Guitar, Bass and Drum
 - ❔ Generalist or Specialist?
 That's the Question!
+But I'm Generalist now.

 ---